Xun Yue

-Xun Yue (148–209), courtesy name Zhongyu, was an official, historian and Confucian scholar of the Eastern Han dynasty of China.
+Xun Yue (148–209), courtesy name Zhongyu, was a Chinese historian, philosopher, and politician of the Eastern Han dynasty of China.
 Born in the influential Xun family of Yingchuan Commandery (穎川郡; around present-day Xuchang, Henan), Xun Yue served in the Han government as a historian and wrote 13 chapters of the historical text Annals of Han (漢紀), which covered the history of the Western Han dynasty (206 BCE – 9 CE).

 Life

 Xun Yue's ancestral home was in Yingchuan Commandery (穎川郡; around present-day Xuchang, Henan).
 His grandfather, Xun Shu (荀淑), was an official who served as the Prefect (令) of Langling County (朗陵縣) and as the Chancellor (相) to the Marquis of Langling County.
 Xun Shu had eight sons, who were nicknamed the "Eight Dragons of the Xun Family" (荀氏八龍).
 Xun Yue's father, Xun Jian (荀儉), was the eldest among Xun Shu's eight sons.
 He died early.

 Xun Yue was known for being studious and academically inclined since childhood.
 When he was just 11, he could already recite and discuss the Spring and Autumn Annals.
 As his family was poor and could not afford books, he borrowed books from others to read and memorised them after reading through once.
 Although he had a good-looking appearance, he was also known for his quiet and introverted character.

 When the eunuch faction came to power during Emperor Ling's reign (168–189), many scholar-officials decided to leave the political arena to avoid getting into trouble.
 Xun Yue claimed that he was in poor health and led a life of seclusion.
 Many people did not know about his talent.
 Only his younger cousin, Xun Yu, treated him respectfully and regarded him highly.

 In the 190s, the warlord Cao Cao came to power and took control of the Han central government, while paying nominal allegiance to Emperor Xian.
 At the time, Cao Cao held the appointment of General Who Guards the East (鎮東將軍).
 He initially recruited Xun Yue as his subordinate.
 Xun Yue was later promoted to a Gentleman of the Yellow Gate (黃門侍郎).
 As Emperor Xian was fond of studying literature, he ordered Xun Yue, Xun Yu and Kong Rong, who were known for their expertise in literature, to mentor and guide him.
 Xun Yue was further promoted to Custodian of the Private Library (秘書監) and Palace Attendant (侍中).